Table of Contents[Hide][Show]

 At our house, we avoid antibacterial soaps and make or use natural soaps instead.
 I always keep natural liquid castille soap on hand since it is very versatile and works for over a dozen household uses.

 There are also soaps and shampoos (like these) that are designed to not interfere with the skin biome.
 The Mother Dirt product contains ammonia-oxidizing bacteria (AOB) that research suggest may help restore healthy skin bacteria.
 (Cool fact- the majority of people who used these products found they could use fewer skin products and many stopped needing deodorant at all!)

-I’ve written about the benefits of homemade soap on several occasions, and have even create several of my own recipes.
+I’ve written about the benefits of homemade soap on several occasions, and have even created several of my own recipes.
 You read more about those here.

 Think About The Laundry